WWW development services

 - search engine indexing

 - With knowledge, both of the basic indexing process used by search engines, and of the duplicitous trickery used by those seeking to artificially improve ranking, I structure content which can be accurately/efficiently indexed, while avoiding deprecated practice and its penalties.

 - e-mail address protection

-The increasing problem of spam is partly due to the ease with which e-mail addresses can be «harvested» from the WWW.
+The problem of spam is partly due to the ease with which e-mail addresses can be «harvested».
 Just like search engines use programs (often called spiders/crawlers/bots) to index the WWW, spammers use similar programs to collect e-mail addresses.

-I developed my own solution which is transparent to the user (i.e. you can still click on the address to open a new message, and it’s still text yet it remains invisible to the harvesters).
+I use a solution which is transparent to the user (i.e. you can still click on the address to open a new message, and it's still text yet it remains invisible to the harvesters).